Money Management for Trend Following: Losses, Lifestyle and Mechanical Systems

 You are going to have losses when you trade.
 If you don’t have losses, you are not taking risk.
 If you don’t risk, you won’t win.
 Losses aren’t the problem.
 They are part of the game.
 It’s how you deal with losses that is crucial.
 Ignore losses and they will come back to bite you.
 Trend Followers handle loss by limiting all positions to a set percent of equity.
 You always know that if your equity is going down due to losses, you decrease trading size (or exit).
 On the other hand when you are going up, you automatically compound profits and add more.
 This is the sensible way to trade and not stick your neck out.
 You can always come back and play the game again tomorrow.

-The Impact Of Lifestyle
+The Impact of Lifestyle

 Maintaining a balanced lifestyle is critical for profitable trading.
 Some of the best traders are very frugal.
 They don’t trade in order to live large with the next new sports car, etc. They understand trading is about process.
 Unlike the majority, they don’t expect the market to do what they want exactly at the time they want it.
 They don’t make demands on the market to perform at preset times because they know that if you don’t have a passion for the process of successful trading, not the material goal, you wind up losing more.
 They know that you can’t get more out of a market than is there.
 If you’re going to be flat because the market is going sideways, there’s nothing to do.
 So that’s what you do.
 Nothing.
 But if you have a lavish lifestyle to support, it may be difficult to do nothing.
 Lifestyle cannot be your goal.
 Profits are the goal.
 If you trade correctly you will make the profits when the targets of opportunity are present.
-Your lifestyle will unfold as part of that process, but it doesn?t drive the process.
+Your lifestyle will unfold as part of that process, but it doesn’t drive the process.

 Risk Taking